 - Standard patent: A standard patent provides long-term protection and control over an invention, lasting for up to 20 years from the filing date.
-The requirements for a standard patent include the invention being new and involving an inventive step. - Innovation patent: An innovation patent is targeted at inventions with short market lives, lasting up to eight years.
+The requirements for a standard patent include the invention being new, involving an inventive step and being able to be made or used in an industry. - Innovation patent: An innovation patent is targeted at inventions with short market lives, lasting up to eight years.
 These quick and relatively inexpensive patents are aimed at protecting inventions that do not meet the inventive threshold, instead requiring that an invention involve an innovative step.